ericmoritz/fp/README.md

     only_eric = ifilter(is_eric, ["Eric Moritz", "John Doe"])
     assert list(only_eric) == ["Eric Moritz"]

-`ifilter` is a generator which only yields values which the predicate passes; list() is needed to resolve the generator to a list.
+`ifilter` is a generator for which only yields values which the predicate passes; list() is needed to resolve the generator to a list.

-Partial allows you to map function which normally takes more than one
+Partial allows you to map a functions which normally takes more than one argument:
-argument:

     from fp import imap, p
     from datetime import date
     import calendar

     def days_in_month(year, month):
          _, days_in_month = calendar.monthrange(year, month)
          return imap(